 Berkeley Art Center in 1980s

-The 1980’s was a time of change and turmoil all across the nation.
-For the San Francisco Bay Area, the art scene continued to expand as artists and muscicians created thought provoking new works.
-For BAC, the center faced a brief closing after an arson fire in 1981, but reopened in 1982.
-By the mid-80’s the Berkeley Art Center was back in full swing with a variety of juried shows, poetry readings, and exhibitions that focused on social narratives that reflected the rapidly changing times.
+For many, the 80s was a decade of excess wealth, political conservatism, punk and new wave, a preoccupation with mass media, and a devastating AIDS epidemic.
+Artists such as Nan Goldin, Gerhard Richter, Cindy Sherman, Robert Mapplethorpe, and scores of others wanted to disrupt modernist notions about beauty.
+The San Francisco Bay Area art scene continued to expand as artists and musicians created thought provoking new works.
+Berkeley Art Center experienced a brief closure after an arson fire in 1981, but reopened in 1982.
+By the mid-80’s BAC was back in full swing with a variety of juried shows, poetry readings, and exhibitions focused on social narratives that reflected the rapidly changing times.

 Below are selected exhibitions from the 1980’s at the Berkeley Art Center.